Skip navigation

 Most adults with diabetes should eat no more than 200 carbohydrate grams per day.
 The daily recommended amount for adults is 135 grams per day, but each person should have their own carbohydrate goal.
 Pregnant women need at least 175 grams of carbohydrates each day.

 Packaged foods have labels that tell you how many carbohydrates a food has.
 They are measured in grams.
 You can use food labels to count the carbohydrates that you eat.
-When you are carb counting, a serving (sometimes also called a "carb") equals an amount of food that contains 15 grams of carbohydrate.
+When you are carb counting, a serving (sometimes also called a carb) equals an amount of food that contains 15 grams of carbohydrate.
 The serving size listed on a package is not always the same as 1 serving in carbohydrate counting.
-For example, if a single-serving package of food contains 30 grams of carbohydrate, the package actually contains 2 servings when you are carb counting.
+For example, if a single-serving package of food contains 30 grams of carbohydrate, the package actually contains 2 carbohydrate servings (or carbs) when you are carb counting.

 The food label will say what 1 serving size is and how many servings are in the package.
 If a bag of chips says that it contains 2 servings and you eat the entire bag, then you will need to multiply the label information by 2 to know how much of the nutrients you have eaten.
 For example, let's say the label on a bag of chips states that it contains 2 servings, and 1 serving of chips provides 11 grams of carbohydrate.
 If you eat the entire bag of chips, you have eaten 22 grams of carbohydrates.